awsdocs/amazon-connect-admin-guide/doc_source/configure-saml-with-aws-sso.md

    1. Next to **AWS SSO certificate**, choose **Download certificate**, **Save File** to download and save the identity provider certificate\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/sso-certificate.png)

-      You will need these files later when you do [Step 2: Configure Your IAM Resources](#how-to-configure-your-iam-resources)\.
+      You will need these files later when you do [Step 2: Configure your IAM resources](#how-to-configure-your-iam-resources)\.

 1. Under **Application properties**, set the **Relay State** and **Session Duration** for your Amazon Connect instance: